با همکاری مشترک دانشگاه پیام نور و انجمن روانشناسی اجتماعی ایران

 عنوان مقاله [English]

-Effect of Social Exclusion on State Explicit & Implicit Self-esteem and the Moderating role of Trait Self-esteem
+Effect of Social Exclusion on State Explicit & Implicit Self-Esteem and the Moderating Role of Trait Self-Esteem

 نویسندگان [English]